-An interesting result of this formulation is that the main cohort effect during the 1970s and 1980s (+0.021) is almost as large as the main period effect (+0.025).
+An interesting result of this formulation is that the main cohort effect during the 1970s and 1980s (\pm 0.021) is almost as large as the main period effect (\pm 0.025).
 During this era of rapid changes, one year of difference in birth dates has almost the same liberalizing impact on gender attitudes as does one year of time.
-After 1994, time actually makes most people more conservative (-0.037), although the more recent cohorts are still marginally more liberal than their predecessors (+0.003).
+After 1994, time actually makes most people more conservative (\pm 0.037), although the more recent cohorts are still marginally more liberal than their predecessors (\pm 0.003).
 Of course, we will have to wait to see if those generations born in the 1990s maintain even this same slight liberalizing cohort difference.
 Nevertheless, since cohorts explain little of the downturn of the late 1990s, we must look elsewhere for an explanation of the 1990s reversal.

-$^{^{9}}$ Results available from the Web site control for detailed, five-year cohorts and reach the same conclusions.
+9 Results available in the online appendix table A6, control for detailed, five-year cohorts and reach the same conclusions.

-10 In results reported on the Web site using a modified gender attitude scale that can be constructed for the full range of years, 1972-2008, the year coefficient is only 51% of its original size after cohort controls.
+$^{^{\}rm 10}$ In results reported in the online appendix table A5, using a modified gender attitude scale that can be constructed for the full range of years, 1972-2008, the year coefficient is only 51% of its original size after cohort controls.